-Too many businesses or organisations do not realise that they will be affected by the introduction of the General Data Protection Regulation (GDPR), or are not fully prepared for it.
+Too many businesses and organisations do not realise that they will be affected by the introduction of the General Data Protection Regulation (GDPR), or are not fully prepared for it.
 If your business or organisation is based outside of the European Union (EU), you may be thinking that this EU based regulation has nothing to do with you, but you could be wrong.

 The fact is that GDPR applies to any business or organisation which processes the personal data of people who live in EU countries.
 It also affects businesses in ways that they may not be aware of.